krjoha/pine-grove/content/posts/setfit-nlp-workshop-tech-boras/index.en.md

 # PyTorch will automatically detect and use MPS (Metal Performance Shaders)
 ```

 If you have an NVIDIA GPU with CUDA support or a Macbook with Apple Silicon, PyTorch will use hardware acceleration automatically.
-Training on 60 examples takes seconds to minutes instead of hours on CPU.
+The training code above with 60 examples takes a few seconds instead of several hours with only CPU.

 ### Local vs Cloud Development

 Running locally gives you control.
 No session timeouts.
 No random disconnects.
 Work directly with local datasets.
 Your environment persists between sessions.

-If you don't have local GPU access, Kaggle provides free GPU notebooks as an alternative.
+But if you don't have local GPU access, Kaggle provides free GPU notebooks.

 ### Alternative: Kaggle Notebooks

-Kaggle offers free GPU access through their notebook environment.
-This requires phone verification to prevent abuse, but gives you a T4 GPU for training.
+Kaggle offers free GPU in their notebook environment.
+But it requires a registered account + phone verification to prevent abuse.
+In exchange, you get access to an Nvidia T4 GPU.

 **Phone verification:**
 1. Log into your account at [kaggle.com/settings](https://www.kaggle.com/settings)